Will Marshawn Lynch return to the Seahawks again? Here’s what Pete Carroll and John Schneider say.

 Carroll said that likely means Penny will land on the physically unable to perform (PUP) list when camp begins.
 That’s not as ominous as it may sound — players on the PUP list when camp begins can be recalled at any time.

 Carson, meanwhile, is rehabbing from a hip fracture suffered Dec.
 22 against Arizona.
-Carson, who topped the 1,00-yard mark each of the last two seasons, is not having surgery while the injury heals on its own.
+Carson, who topped the 1,000-yard mark each of the last two seasons, is not having surgery while the injury heals on its own.
 That means, for now, Carson isn’t doing much.

 “It’s an injury that takes time,” Carroll said.
 “It’s serious because it’s a hip, but it’s not serious in that we know what’s gonna happen.
 It’s not displaced or any of that kind of stuff.
 We just need to wait it out, which is really hard for Chris because he’s a workout maniac and loves to be in the weight room and all that.
 He’s doing the best he can and he’s done everything he can possibly do and we’re just hoping he just doesn’t overdo it, so we’re trying to monitor that.
 But we’re counting on a full recovery.
 He should be ready to go.”